alien4cloud/alien4cloud.github.io/documentation/1.4.0/rest/controller_location-resources-security-controller.md

 * application/json

-### Grant access to the location to the users, send back the new authorised users list
+### Grant access to the location's resource to the users, send back the new authorised users list
 ```
-POST /rest/v1/orchestrators/{orchestratorId}/locations/{locationId}/security/users
+POST /rest/v1/orchestrators/{orchestratorId}/locations/{locationId}/resources/{resourceId}/security/users
 ```

 #### Description